finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 Each of these types of forecasts are like foundational layers helping a baseline forecast to be created.

 Driver based forecasting is the type that you should expect to continually review and improve.
 The process of looking at the accuracy figures allows all involved in the process to learn, what did we miss last month, why did we spend more / less.
 Remember that getting to 100% accuracy is unlikely but you want to aim to get as close as you can with the effort available.
 Every forecasting review session should be a learning process and as you do it more your list of things to consider and bake into your baseline forecast grows.

-In many cases, once organizations mature, they may end up using two or more types of forecasting.
-For example growth to existing applications may be forecasted using Trend method whereas any net-new workloads may be forecasted using Driver method.

 You could consider that once you have worked up the above you have a good **baseline forecast** and you would then want to explore the next layers of complexity.